nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Editing a session which exists in the Session list.

    1. Test case: `edit session 1 Tutorial4`<br>
-      Expected: First session is edited to the new task name.
+      Expected: First session is edited to the new session name.
 Details of the edited session shown in the log box.

    2. Test case: `edit session 0 Tutorial4`<br>
       Expected: No session is edited.
 Error details shown in the log box.